-This research was partially funded by the IST programme of the EC, FET under the IST-2001-32530 SOCS project, within the Global Computing proactive initiative, and by the Italian MIUR programme "Rientro dei cervelli".
+This research was partially funded by the IST programme of the EC, FET under the IST-2001-32530 SOCS project, within the Global Computing proactive initiative, by the Italian MIUR programme "Rientro dei cervelli", and by a research grant from the Royal Thai Government.
+The authors would like to thank Paul Krause and the anonymous referees for their comments on an earlier version of this paper.